 - Train-to-Station Communication System — developed by Granville T. Woods in 1887.
 Woods had worked with machinery since he was 10 years old.
 He received 35 patents for various mechanical and transportation developments.
 Specifically, he invented the system of telegraphy to allow for sending and receiving messages from moving trains.

 Test and expand your knowledge with these fun puzzles and People of Influence printables!

 African American Culture: Facts to Know!

-- Most African American culture is rooted in West and Central Africa but blended over the years with American culture.
-In fact, today African American culture is distinctive, yet a significant part of American culture.
+- Most African American culture has roots in West and Central Africa but blended over the years with American culture.
+Today, African American culture is distinctive, yet is a significant part of American culture.

-- Oral Traditions have been meticulously passed on through narratives and stories written by prominent black authors For example would be the heroic tales of John Henry.
+- Oral Traditions have been meticulously passed on through narratives and stories written by prominent black authors.
+An example would be the heroic tales of John Henry.

-- The Harlem Renaissance in the 1920-30s played an important role in the public recognition of African-American music, literature, and art.
+- The Harlem Renaissance in the 1920s-30s played an important role in the public recognition of African-American music, literature, and art.

-- “Lift Every Voice and Sing” (written in honor of President Lincoln) was adopted as the “Negro National Anthem” by the NAACP in 1919.
+- “Lift Every Voice and Sing” (written in honor of President Lincoln) was adopted as the “Black National Anthem” by the NAACP in 1919.

 African American History Trivia

 - Did you know that the “Lone Ranger” was based on the historical figure Bass Reeves?
 Indeed, a real Texas Marshall who had a Native American companion and rode a silver horse!

 - In 1920 the world gained the first licensed female African American pilot, named Bessie Coleman.

 - The earliest recorded protest against slavery was by the Quakers in 1688.